hackedbyagirl/program-engineer-gpt/README.md

 ---

-<p align="center"> ProgramEngineerGPT is an interactive command line tool for assiting developers with code comprehension, exploration, and generation.
+<p align="center">ProgramEngineerGPT is an interactive command line tool that leverages the power of AI to assist developers with code comprehension, exploration, and generation.
+It serves as a virtual assistant that can analyze codebases, answer queries about code, and even help in setting up new coding projects.
     <br>
 </p>

 ## Table of Contents
 - [About](#about)